This Fact Sheet is not relevant in your region

 Getting rent paid

 It can sometimes take several weeks for a Housing Benefit claim to be sorted out.
-It is very important that your Housing Benefit is paid quickly because if you have not paid all of the rent or some of the rent which is due, for at least three months in a row, and your landlord takes you to the Tribunal, it may not be able to allow you to stay in your home.
+It is very important that your Housing Benefit is paid quickly to try and avoid arrears building up.

 The council should start paying your Housing Benefit within 14 days.
 If your claim has been delayed, ask for a payment on account, sometimes called an interim payment.
 You should get a payment on account unless you haven’t given all the information asked for to deal with your claim.
 Contact us for advice.